sheliak/sclip/README.md

 * `min` is the number or fraction of rejected points below the fitted curve.
 A value less than 1 means fraction, 1 or more means number of points.
 Points furthest away from the curve will be rejected regardles their errors.
 * `max` is the number or fraction of rejected points above the fitted curve.
 A value less than 1 means fraction, 1 or more means number of points.
 Points furthest away from the curve will be rejected regardles their errors.
 If only one of the `min` or `max` is given, the other one will be assumed to be the same.
 * `min_data` is the minimal number of points that can remain unrejected.
 It is up to the user to provide the right value, as it depends on the fitted function.
+* `global_mask` is a bool array of the same dimension as the input data.
+False values in the mask mark the points that should never be used in the fitting, but the final fit will be evaluated in them.
 * `grow` is the number of nearby points to reject.
 If set to 1, for example, first point to the left and to the right of the rejected point will be rejected as well.
 This option can only be used for 2 dimensional data for now.
 * `verbose` can be set to True or False.
 If True, a short summary will be printed after the last iteration.
 *